dmz44/Robotics_Assignment_1/README.md

     ros2 launch turtlebot3_manipulation_moveit_config servo.launch.py

 **[Remote PC]** Launch the keyboard teleoperation node.
 Open another Docker shell by repeating entering the container on another terminal window and type the following command.

 Use O, K, L, ; keys to drive the TurtleBot3 platform to create a good “map” of the environment.

     ros2 run turtlebot3_manipulation_teleop turtlebot3_manipulation_teleop

-**[Remote PC]** Open a new terminal and another Docker shell on Remote PC.
+**[Remote PC]** Open a new terminal window and another Docker shell.
 Run the nav2_map_server to save the current map on RViz.

     ros2 run nav2_map_server map_saver_cli -f ~/map

-## How to Launch with Modified SLAM Parameters
+## How to Launch SLAM with Modified SLAM Parameters

-Further along the road, you might not like how the SLAM software behaves and want to change its behavior by modifying certain SLAM parameters.
+You can change how the SLAM software behaves without recompiling anything by modifying certain SLAM parameters.
 Please read the tuning guide before trying to follow this section.
-For people using their own PC, please also refer to the last section of the appendix.

 **[Remote PC]** Close all terminals.
 Open another Docker shell.